MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-pipeline-service-principals/includes/3-create-service-principal-key.md

 Service principals have several names that you use to identify and work with them.
 The names you mostly use are:

-- **Names:** A service principal can have multiple internal name of the service principal.
-These are globally unique and can be used when the service principals logs into Azure.
+- **Names:** A service principal can have multiple names.
+These are globally unique and can be used when the service principal logs into Azure.
 - **Display name:** This is a human-readable name that describes the service principal.

 > [!TIP]